Raghu Karumanchi

-Raghu Karumanchi is an Indian actor who appears in Telugu films in comic and supporting roles.
+Raghu Karumanchi is an Indian actor who appears in Telugu films.
 He acted in more than 150 films.
 He also appeared in several television shows, including Jabardasth.

-Life
+Personal life

 He was born and brought up in Hyderabad.
 His family hails from Tenali, Andhra Pradesh.
 His father is a retired army officer and his mother is a housewife.
 He completed his MBA and worked as a software engineer.
 He is married and has two children.

 Career

 He made his debut as an actor with the film Aadi starring Jr. NTR.
 He got break as an actor with the film Adhurs.
 He also led a team called Roller Raghu in the popular TV comedy show Jabardasth on ETV.

 He appeared in 1500 TV episodes in 32 titles on various channels.
 He received an award from Prasar Bharati and UNICEF for producing the best short film on saving the girl child in 2006.